Engineering faster double-array Aho-Corasick automata: Implementation techniques in DAACs

 Multiple trees, or a \emph{forest}, can be constructed from an AC automaton by chaining output states through the failure function, which we call an \emph{output forest}.
 The left part of Figure \ref{fig:out:forest} shows such an output forest constructed from the AC automaton in Figure \ref{fig:da}.
 In the output forest, we can extract values in $h(s)$ by climbing up the corresponding tree to the root.

 \Name{Forest} constructs an output forest whose nodes are indexed by numbers from $\{0,1,\dots,|\mathcal{D}| - 1\}$.
-Our data structure represents the forest using two arrays, \Name{OUTPUT} and \Name{PARENT}, such that $\Name{OUTPUT}$ stores pattern indices and $\Name{PARENT}$ stores parent positions.
-Also, $\Name{OUTPOS}[s]$ stores the node index corresponding to an output state $s$ in the AC automaton. $h(s)$ is extracted by visiting $\Name{OUTPUT}[i]$ from node $i := \Name{OUTPOS}[s]$ while updating $i := \Name{PARENT}[i]$ until encountering the root.
+Our data structure represents the forest using two arrays, \Name{OUTPUT} and \Name{PARENT}, such that $\Name{OUTPUT}$ stores pattern indices and $\Name{PARENT}$ stores parent positions. $\Name{OUTPOS}[s]$ stores the node index corresponding to an output state $s$ in the AC automaton. $h(s)$ is extracted by visiting $\Name{OUTPUT}[i]$ from node $i := \Name{OUTPOS}[s]$ while updating $i := \Name{PARENT}[i]$ until encountering the root.
 The right part of Figure \ref{fig:out:forest} shows the data structure.
+Algorithm \ref{algo:forest} shows the algorithm to extract $h(s)$ for a given state $s$.

 The advantage of \Name{Forest} is that the space complexity of \Name{OUTPUT} and \Name{PARENT} is bounded by $O(|\mathcal{D}|)$.
 However, traversing an output forest requires random accesses, which sacrifices the locality of reference in \Name{Simple} and \Name{Shared}.
 Also, the pointer array \Name{PARENT} consumes a larger space than the bit array \Name{TERM}.